mesonbuild/meson-python/docs/explanations/default-options.rst

    Additional ``--native-file`` options can be passed to ``meson setup`` if further adjustments to the native environment need to be made.
 Meson will merge the contents of all machine files.
-The user-provided machine files must not override the path for the ``python`` binary.
+To ensure everything works as expected, the ``meson-python`` native file is last in the command line, overriding the ``python`` binary path that may have been specified in user supplied native files.

 .. option:: buildtype=release